 So I read some more on RC4 weaknesses and I knew the same key was used every time, but I still felt that the task was insanely hard compared to the others if I was to actually calculate the keystream based on the encrypted messages.
 Sure, I probably had some known plain text, like ANSI escape codes and the player name ‘Kalle’ along with his score.
 But it just felt wrong.

 So I went back to look at the original client code for clues…and there it was, staring at me.
 Probably laughing too since I should have seen this way back when I originally started out on this task.

 Here is a snippet of the code with the clue:

-class ClientView: def __init__(self, s): self.sock=s try: f=open('crypto.txt', 'r') self.xor_key=f.readline() self.longxor_key=f.readline().strip() self.rc4_key=f.readline().strip() f.close() except: # If keys are missing self.xor_key=raw_input('Enter xor key: ') self.longxor_key=raw_input('Enter long xor key: ') # generate rc4 key self.rc4_key=''.join(random.sample(string.uppercase, 7)) print "Keys are stored in crypto.txt" f=open('crypto.txt', 'w') self.xor_key=self.xor_key print >>f, self.xor_key print >>f, self.longxor_key print >>f, self.rc4_key f.close()
+class ClientView: def init(self, s): self.sock=s try: f=open('crypto.txt', 'r') self.xor_key=f.readline() self.longxor_key=f.readline().strip() self.rc4_key=f.readline().strip() f.close() except: # if keys are missing self.xor_key=raw_input('Enter xor key: ') self.longxor_key=raw_input('Enter long xor key: ') # generate rc4 key self.rc4_key=''.join(random.sample(string.uppercase, 7)) print "Keys are stored in crypto.txt" f=open('crypto.txt', 'w') self.xor_key=self.xor_key print >>f, self.xor_key print >>f, self.longxor_key print >>f, self.rc4_key f.close()